 If you are into history, stop by Mokuaikaua Church – Hawaii’s oldest Christian Church, and you can do a tour of Hulihe‘e Palace if you feel so inclined: It was once home to Hawaiian Royalty.

-Stop by the Kona Farmers Market which is open daily and is a great place to stock up on tropical fruits and vegetables.
+Stop by the Kona Farmers Market which is open Wednesday to Sunday and is a great place to stock up on tropical fruits and vegetables.

 After getting your fill of beach life, drive back to Kailua-Kona for dinner and drinks.
 If you are a craft beer fan, you absolutely have to go to Kona Brewing Company, their food menu is almost as good as their amazing beer.

-Try to get there early enough to catch Happy Hour if you can – it runs from 3-6pm on week days and is well worth it.
-If you love garlic, try the Roasted Garlic pupu – a whole head of roasted garlic with herb flatbread and melted gorgonzola cheese.
-I am still dreaming about this.
+Try to get there early enough to catch Happy Hour if you can – it runs from 3-6pm on weekdays and is well worth it.

-Another option for dinner is Humpy’s – which has a selection of delicious seafood and local dishes, along with pub classics such as burgers, nachos and pizzas.
+Another option for dinner is Humpy’s Big Island Alehouse – which has a selection of delicious seafood and local dishes, along with pub classics such as burgers, nachos, and pizzas.
 Grab a table on the patio if you can to enjoy the beautiful harbor views.